-Data analysis was performed using SPSS (Statistical Package for the Social Sciences) version 19 software.
-Categorical variables were presented as numbers and percentages, while continuous variables were expressed as mean with standard deviation or median with interquartile range based on normality of distribution tested by the Shapiro-Wilk test.
+Data analysis was performed using SPSS version 19 software (IBM, Chicago, IL, USA).
+Categorical variables were presented as numbers and percentages, while continuous variables were expressed as mean with standard deviation or median with interquartile range based on normality of distribution, tested by the Shapiro-Wilk test.
 The association between various categorical variables and CPA status was assessed using the chi-square test or Fisher's exact test.
 Binary logistic regression analysis was conducted to identify risk factors for CPA.
 A p-value less than 0.05 was considered statistically significant.